TheeranatSri/DADS7202_project_1/README.md

 - Liang, D., Lu, C.-C., Tsai, C.-F., and Shih, G.-A. (2016) Financial Ratios and Corporate Governance Indicators in Bankruptcy Prediction: A Comprehensive Study.
 - European Journal of Operational Research, vol. 252, no. 2, pp. 561-572.
 - <https://www.sciencedirect.com/science/article/pii/S0377221716000412>

+### This project is a part of  DADS7202 Data Analytics and Data Science.
+National Institute of Development Administration.